 The foundation that you place your mattress on also plays an important role in your comfort.
 When shopping for your new mattress, you’ll want to take note of the companies recommended foundation.
 Placing it on an unsuitable foundation may void your warranty if something goes wrong.
 Below, we have outlined the most common foundations so that you can decide what will work best for your new mattress.

-Box springs have traditionally been the primary foundation for most mattresses, however, these foundations are quickly being replaced by more modern mattress foundations with solid, flat or slatted bottoms.
+Box springs are the most common foundation for most mattresses.
+But, these foundations are quickly being replaced by modern foundations with solid, flat or slatted bottoms.

 Traditional innerspring mattresses will still need to be placed on a box spring.
-However, memory and latex foam, as well as some hybrid mattresses, do not need this additional support base.
+But, memory and latex foam, as well as some hybrid mattresses, do not need this extra support base.
 In fact, it is not recommended that memory foam mattresses rest on a box spring since it can damage the foam.
-If you don’t want to get rid of your box spring, a ¾ inch piece of moisture-resistant plywood can be placed on top of the box spring, in order to create a solid, flat surface for your new memory foam mattress.
+If you don’t want to get rid of your box spring, a ¾ inch piece of moisture-resistant plywood can be used.
+Just place the plywood on top of the box spring to create a solid, flat surface for your new memory foam mattress.

-To accommodate the needs of memory and latex foam mattresses, supportive bases that prohibit sinking and damage to your mattress are now available.
+Supportive bases that prohibit sinking and damage to your mattress are now available.
 These foundations can have either a solid or slatted bottom.
-If the bottom is slatted, many warranties require the slate to be no more than 2 inches apart for latex foam beds, and no more than 3 inches apart for memory foam beds.
+Many warranties require the slates to be no more than 2 inches apart for latex foam beds and no more than 3 inches for memory foam beds.
 This specification will also give the mattress the best and most even support.
 As mentioned above, using an improper mattress foundation may void your warranty.

-High-tech, adjustable bed frames offer consumers the ability to change the angle of the bed.
+A high-tech, adjustable base offers consumers the ability to change the angle of the bed.
 These frames are equipped with controls used to raise or lower the head and the foot of the bed.
-Whether you need better spinal alignment or relief from pressure points, an adjustable frame can help you achieve the perfect angle for your new mattress.
+Whether you need better spinal alignment or relief from pressure points, an adjustable frame can help.
+These beds help you achieve the perfect angle for your new mattress.

-Some adjustable beds comes with additional features, such as a built-in message technology, under-bed lighting, USB ports, and app controls that allow you to adjust the mattress from your phone.
+Some adjustable beds come with extra features, such as a built-in message technology, under-bed lighting, and USB ports.
+In-app controls also allow you to adjust the mattress from your phone.